Codium-ai/pr-agent/docs/IMPROVE.md

 /improve
 ```

+### Summarized vs commitable code suggestions

-The suggestions can appear as a collapsible comment (pr_code_suggestions.summarize=true):
+The code suggestions can appear as a single comment (`pr_code_suggestions.summarize=true`):
 <kbd><img src=https://codium.ai/images/pr_agent/code_suggestions_as_comment.png width="768"></kbd>

-Or as a separate commitable comment for each suggestion:
+Or as a separate commitable code comment for each suggestion:

 <kbd><img src=https://codium.ai/images/pr_agent/improve.png width="768"></kbd>

 ---
-Note that  a collapsible comment has a significantly smaller PR footprint.
+Note that  a single comment has a significantly smaller PR footprint.
+We recommend this mode for most cases.

 ### Extended mode